-SchoolTutoring Academy’s tutoring programs for Bladensburg students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bladensburg, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 As part of the Prince George’s County Public School District, Bladensburg students attend a number of primary and secondary schools.
 Elementary students attend one of four schools.
 All middle school students attend William Wirt Middle School, and the Bladensburg High School serves all high school students.
 Students also have the option of attending Elizabeth Seton High School, the only private school in the area.
 With the adoption of the Common Core State Standards, or CCSS, the Prince George’s County Public School District’s standards are more focused than ever.